Miscellaneous Modifiers

 This is Tide Creek Augustus, a very dark sooty buckskin Section B Welsh Pony.
 (Owned and photographed by Unbridled Oaks)

 This is Cooper, a purebred bay Arabian, sporting a countershading dorsal stripe.
-(Owned by Carra Reinmiller, photo by Mike Reinmiller)
+(Owned by Carra McClelland, photo by Mike Reinmiller)

 This is Cooper again.
 The dun-like leg barring is also the result of sooty at work.
 (Photo by Morgan Haberman)